SCorley0901/frontend-nanodegree-mobile-portfolio/README.md

 11. I used grunt to minify the HTML and the JavaScript.
 12. I deleted a few other items in Main.js that were not being used.
 For instance pizzaId was not being used.
 13. I changed the moving PIzzas from 200 to 30.
 There was no need to have more than 30.
 They were never seen.
+14. I used Grunt-uncss to remove all the unused bootstrap css

 I have further documentation in main.js.
 I changed a lot!